Dhiban, Jordan: Mesha and the Iron Age Moabite Kingdom

 The Mesha Stele, discovered in this region, describes the histories of Divon, Moab, and the Kingdom of Judah.
-The inscription recounts King Mesha’s rebellion against the northern Kingdom of Israel (Samaria), a pivotal event referenced in 2 Kings 3 in the Bible.
+The inscription recounts King Mesha's rebellion against the northern Kingdom of Israel (Samaria), a pivotal event referenced in 2 Kings 3 in the Bible.

-The Mesha Stele linked the tell (archaeological site) at Dhiʾban with the biblical Divon, while also implying that it was the capital of Mesha, a prominent Moabite king; however, its role in Mesha's reign has not been confirmed.
-In the Iron IIb period (IIb-c: 925-586 BCE), the tell at Dhiʾban underwent at least three large building projects.
+The Mesha Stele linked the tell (archaeological site) at Dhiban with the biblical Divon, while also implying that it was the capital of Mesha, a prominent Moabite king; however, its role in Mesha's reign has not been confirmed.
+In the Iron IIb period (IIb–c: 925–586 BCE), the tell at Dhiban underwent at least three large building projects.
 The site was artificially enlarged during this period, incorporating several new architectural features.
 These include retaining walls, towers, and a monumental city wall.
 The dates of these features' construction have not been confirmed, but they may be somewhere between the 9th and 8th centuries BCE.
 These large buildings appear to have been abandoned in the Iron IIc period.
 The site also featured a large necropolis to the northeast of the tel.
 This contained multi-generational burials with corresponding funerary offerings, and one had a clay coffin with an anthropomorphic lid.
 The necropolis appears to be contemporary with these building projects.